neilenns/mobiflight-docs/content/devices/relay/_index.md

 ---

 > [!CAUTION]
-> AC mains voltage can cause serious injury or death if handled improperly.
-Whenever possible, use relays to switch low-voltage circuits (24V or below) to reduce risk.
->
-> - Always disconnect power before working on circuits.
-> - Use proper insulation.
-> - Be familiar with, and follow, relevant electrical safety regulations.
->
-> If you are unsure of how to work with AC mains voltage safely, consult a qualified electrician.
+> Do not work with voltages over 24V unless you are familiar with electrical safety standards.
+AC mains voltage can cause serious injury or death if handled improperly.
+If you are unsure of how to work with AC mains voltage safely, consult a qualified electrician.

 Relays are commonly used to switch electrical circuits running at more than +5V.
 They take an `on` or `off` signal as input to switch higher voltage on and off.
+For controlling LED strips with MobiFlight use a [MOSFET](/devices/mosfet/) instead.

 {{< cards >}}
 {{< card title="Relays" image="card-images/devices/relay.png" >}}